 This project is continued from How to Replace a Toilet Fill Valve – Part 4.

 The Fluidmaster Fill Valve kit includes a new flapper (top item in the next photo).
 The Fluidmaster flapper valve includes an overflow tube mounting ring held by the spring steel U-shaped clip which doesn’t fit my toilet.
 This isn’t a problem because the overflow tube mount ring unsnaps from the flapper bracket arms.
 Because I’d recently replaced the Korky Toilet Flapper (bottom of photo) and it’s in very good condition, I choose to reinstall the Korky flapper valve and keep the Fluidmaster flapper as a spare.
 This way I won’t have to adjust the flapper valve chain length where it connects to the flush lever arm.

-Install the flapper – either old or new one as it suits you – and reconnect the lift chain to the tank level.
+Install the flapper – either the old or new item – and reconnect the lift chain to the tank level.
 For details see How to Fix a Broken Toilet Flapper Valve and Lift Chain.

 Verify the flapper valve falls completely closed when the flush handle is released and the lift chain is slightly slack.
 Any tension in the lift chain can prevent the flapper valve from closing complete and cause a leak with high water bills.

-Is the water supply still shut off?
-Excellent!
-Verify the “critical level” mark on the fill valve is a minimum of 1 inch above the top of the fill tube to comply with code requirements.
+Verify the critical level mark on the toilet fill valve is a minimum of 1 inch above the top of the overflow tube to comply with Building Code requirements.
 If the critical level is too low, the valve height needs to be adjusted.
 The “official” way to adjust the height is uninstall the fill valve and turn the shank to lengthen the fill valve.
-“Bwuh what?!
-But I just installed the d*mn thing!
+“What?!
+But I just installed the darn thing!
 I’d have unscrew all the connections and remove the valve!”
 There is a simple shortcut:

 - Verify the water supply valve is shut off.